superfluid-finance/protocol-monorepo/packages/sdk-redux/README.md

 More specifically, SDK-Redux is a wrapper library around `@superfluid-fincance/sdk-core` which adds state management to Superfluid related queries and operations.
 Under the hood, SDK-Redux leverages popular Redux libraries Redux Toolkit & RTK Query.

+## Important Disclaimer
+SDK-Redux is in early active development and can have breaking releases without warning and without consideration for semantic versioning.

 # Features
 * Tracking loading state in order to show UI spinners
 * Avoiding duplicate requests for the same data